-UPDATE 13 MAR Is China the "big dog" in Latin America?
+Is China still the "big dog" in Brazil and Latin America?

 The Chinese "Year of the Dog" has just started and western media assets, including The Economist, are suggesting that Beijing is becoming the “big dog”in Latin America.

 China is making multi-billion dollar long term food and energy security deals, and financing infrastructure projects, some of which imhport Chinese workers.